lunastra26/thalamic-nuclei-segmentation/README.md

 More details are available in the following article:

-L Umapathy, MB Keerthivasan, NM Zahr, Ali Bilgin, and Manojkumar Saranathan. ***Convolutional Neural Network based frameworks for fast automatic segmentation of thalamic nuclei from native and synthesized contrast structural MRI***.
+L Umapathy, MB Keerthivasan, NM Zahr, A Bilgin, and M Saranathan. ***Convolutional Neural Network based frameworks for fast automatic segmentation of thalamic nuclei from native and synthesized contrast structural MRI***.
 To appear in Neuroinformatics.

 Initial submission available in the following [arXiv](https://arxiv.org/abs/2012.09386)